-This machine was seen in Europe as a prototype during 1982 and 1983, and competed at the 3rd European Microcomputer Championships at the PCW show in London in September 1982, finishing with a respectable 3/7 score.
 There were persistent indications that the President Chess was to be released for general sale, with a price given, but very few made it to market.
-Indeed, until the one pictured here appeared on Ebay in May 2014, it was thought probable that only prototypes had been produced.
-The pictured box and manual suggest otherwise.
+Indeed until one appeared with a box and manual on Ebay in May 2014 it was thought probable that only prototypes had been produced.
+Hein Veldhuis estimates that only 30 or so units were made.

 One of the reasons for the delay in releasing the President Chess was apparently a persistent overheating problem.
 However the difficulties SciSys had in developing the Sensor Board were probably reason enough to explain the delay and final outcome of the project.
 Events overtook it.
 President Chess was effectively superceded when the Superstar 28K was released in October 1983.
 It was a shame that the President Chess died there because the auto-sensory board makes it a more pleasant machine to play.
 Also it was upgradeable, at least in theory.
 My board is responsive and forgiving of minor errors and therefore easier to use than my Mark VI Sensor Board.
 In other respects Superstar 28K was an improvement in terms of strength and flexibility, eg Superstar 28K has a 24K program with 24 levels compared to President Chess which has a 18K program with only 8 levels (see below).